oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

   npm install react-use-custom-hooks
 ```

-Test run the application with:
+Run the application with:

 ```shell
 npm run dev
 ```

-Navigate to http://localhost:3000 and you should see the default Next.js page:
+Navigate to `http://localhost:3000` and you should see the default Next.js page:

 {% img blog/spring-graphql-react/nextjs-default.png alt:"Next.js default page" width:"800" %}{: .center-image }